I-Mougios/python_blog/README.md

 # Python_blog
-A structured catalog of Python library explorations and custom utilities, organized chronologically.
+A structured catalog of Python library explorations, custom utilities, and mini-projects organized chronologically.

 ## 📅 May 2025